frigus02/DefaultLinker/README.md

         ```
         TODO
-        $ edit app/manifest.json and app/src/main.rs and change extension id with the one from step 1.3.
+        $ edit app/manifest.json and change extension id with the one from step 1.3.
         ```

     2. Build the extension